The Many Benefits Of Adopting An Older Dog

 Don’t get me wrong, I love puppies just as much as the next person, but I think the older pets are just special.
 They have that certain look about them.
 A look that just says “thank you; I know what you’re doing for me and I’ll be forever grateful.”

 Their “been there, done that” attitude just works for us and our household.
 Their gratitude is endless and that too makes me feel very good.
 All of our dogs come from local shelters or rescue groups and are typically no younger than two — but most are at least five.
-Here’s a story about our little “Lady” who was dumped by her family at the age of 10 at the Humane Society.

 I believe that it’s important for each of us to give something back in life and adopting an older dog is just one personal way of giving back for me.